 (3) 12V indicaor LEDs (Red, Green, Blue)

-CONTROL DEVICE COMPATIBILITY: Cortex EBC Any ECU or other control device with outputs that are 12 V tolerant and able to sink at least 15 milliamps.
+CONTROL DEVICE COMPATIBILITY: Cortex EBC, Frostbyte, Torqbyte, full standalone ECU, or other control device with outputs that are 12 V tolerant and able to sink at least 15 milliamps.

-ACTIVATION METHOD: The Low Amp Solenoid Driver is activated by pulling the control input (purple wire) to ground.
+ACTIVATION METHOD: Control input (purple wire) is pulled to ground.